-- Moderna booster doses will not be packaged or distributed separately. - Primary series doses (0.5 mL) or booster doses (0.25 mL) may be extracted from a vial, preferentially using low dead-volume syringes and/or needles. - When extracting only primary series doses, depending on the syringes and needles used, a maximum of 11 doses (range: 10-11 doses) may be extracted from the vial containing 5.5 mL or a maximum of 15 doses (range: 13-15 doses) may be extracted from the vial containing 7.5 mL. - When extracting only booster doses or a combination of primary series and booster doses, the maximum number of doses that may be extracted from either vial presentation should not exceed 20 doses.
+- Moderna booster doses will not be packaged or distributed separately. - Primary series doses (0.5 mL) or booster doses (0.25 mL) may be extracted from a vial, preferentially using low deadvolume syringes and/or needles. - When extracting only primary series doses, depending on the syringes and needles used, a maximum of 11 doses (range: 10-11 doses) may be extracted from the vial containing 5.5 mL or a maximum of 15 doses (range: 13-15 doses) may be extracted from the vial containing 7.5 mL. - When extracting only booster doses or a combination of primary series and booster doses, the maximum number of doses that may be extracted from either vial presentation should not exceed 20 doses.
 Do not puncture the vial stopper more than 20 times. - If the amount of vaccine remaining in the vial cannot provide a full dose of 0.5 mL or 0.25 mL, discard the vial and contents.
-Do not pool excess vaccine from multiple vials. - Ancillary kits will be doubled to ensure adequate supply. - More info: Moderna letter to healthcare providers (Oct.
-20, 2021)
+Do not pool excess vaccine from multiple vials. - Ancillary kits will be doubled to ensure adequate supply.

-Mix-and-match booster: Someone who received the primary series of the Moderna vaccine and is eligible to receive a booster dose may get a booster dose of any COVID-19 vaccine approved or authorized for use in the United States.
+Mix-and-match booster: Someone who received the primary series of the Moderna vaccine may get a booster dose of any COVID-19 vaccine approved or authorized for use in the United States (Pfizer/Comirnaty, Moderna, or Johnson & Johnson).

-Booster dose timing: At least six months following completion of the primary Moderna series (two doses spaced at least 28 days apart).
+Booster dose timing: At least six months after completion of mRNA series.